SpaceG/spaceg.github.io/_posts/2015-04-09-meta-IE8-9-10-11-compatibility-view-X-UA-serverbased-internet-explorer-part-ii.markdown

 <blockquote> After </blockquote>

-See The Result here of my Blog, of course we are Testing Now our WebApp for the Microsoft IE Compatibility Modus/ IE Explorer.
+See the example result here of my Blog, of course we are Testing Now our WebApp for the Microsoft IE Compatibility Modus/ IE Explorer.
 <a href="https://www.modern.ie/de-de/screenshots#http%3A%2F%2Fspaceg.github.io">https://www.modern.ie/de-de/screenshots#http%3A%2F%2Fspaceg.github.io</a>